aallali/42-override/level04/readme.md

 - the code fork a chill process
 - there is a `gets(buffer)` in the child process
 - we can exploit a buffer overflow with that gets
+- gdb cant follow what happend in child process by default, you need this command to tell gdb to show the error in child process : `set follow-fork-mode child`
 ---

 ### Solution :